histamine intolerance food list low histamine diet

 The Histamine Intolerance Food List

-Importantly, I recommend downloading my free Low Histamine Diet Guide.
+I highly recommend you download my free Low Histamine Diet Guide.

-It not only contains the full histamine intolerance foods list, but additional resources to improve symptoms, such as a food diary, special recipes and details on how to find the root cause.
+Not only does it contain the full histamine intolerance foods list, but additional resources to improve symptoms, such as a food diary, special recipes and details on how to find the root cause of your histamine intolerance.

 Get the free histamine guide!

-By downloading the guide you can also save the diet to your phone or print it out to have on-hand when you're at home or doing groceries.
+By downloading the guide you can also save the diet to your phone or print it out to have on-hand when you're at home prepping meals or out buying groceries.

 ALLOWED (Low Histamine Foods List) RESTRICTED (High Histamine Foods List)